-The military press is something I’d only suggest if you’ve become used to the shoulder press as it’s a slightly more difficult type of overhead press.
+The military press is something I’d only suggest if you’ve become used to the shoulder bench press as it’s a slightly more difficult type of overhead press.

 Your palms will be facing each other, and from here, you start the upwards push until both arms are fully extended.

 The important thing with this overhead incline bench press exercise is that you want to rotate your hands to the point where your palms are facing forward when you get to the top.

 Then, slowly lower the dumbbells and repeat for 8 reps over 3 sets.

 You should find that the narrower your overhead press stance is, the more your core muscles will engage as your body fights to maintain its balance.

 And if you are not a fan of weights, you can do this exercise using resistance bands.

 If they’re good enough for the Terminator, then you should be adding these to your training as well.